-- Press the shutter button all the way down. - As the camera shoots, a shutter sound is played, and in low-light conditions, the flash fires automatically. - Keep the camera still until the shutter sound ends. - Your shot remains displayed on the screen for about two seconds. - Even while the shot is displayed, you can take another shot by pressing the shutter button again.
+- Press the shutter button all the way down. - As the camera shoots, a shutter sound is played, and in low-light conditions when you have raised the flash, it fires automatically. - Keep the camera still until the shutter sound ends. - Your shot remains displayed on the screen for about two seconds - Even while the shot is displayed, you can take another shot by pressing the shutter button again.